divorce law

 What is Family Dispute Resolution?

-Family Dispute Resolution (‘FDR’) is a process whereby parties involved in a family law dispute attempt to resolve that dispute outside of court proceedings with the assistance of an independent Family Dispute Resolution practitioner.
+Family Dispute Resolution (‘FDR’) is a mediation process whereby parties involved in a family law dispute attempt to resolve that dispute outside of court proceedings with the assistance of an independent Family Dispute Resolution practitioner.

 Family Dispute Resolution explained